 Ask Dr. Jenn: Is it okay to switch up my pet's diet?

-As pet parents, we like to think of our fur babies as humans, and what person wants to eat the same food everyday!?
-However, despite our good intentions, the digestive systems of cats and dogs are much more sensitive than those of humans and changing their food on a whim can lead to digestive problems.
+As pet parents, we like to think of our fur babies as humans, and what person wants to eat the same food every day!?
+However, despite our good intentions, changing our pet's food might not always be good for their health.
 Here's what Dr. Jenn suggests for those thinking about switching up their pet's diet.

 Q: I can’t help but wonder if my pet gets bored of eating the same food all the time.
 Should I keep feeding my pet the same food or are there benefits to switching it up now and then?